Local Purity Distillation in Quantum Systems: Exploring the Complementarity Between Purity and Entanglement: Geometric entanglement and purity-entanglement complementarity

 We will now demonstrate a powerful complementarity relations, linking the amount of geometric entanglement of a quantum state to the maximal fidelity with the ground state, achievable in an assisted scenario with one-way communication. \begin{thm} For any pure state $\ket{\psi}^{ABC}$ it holds that

-\end{thm} The proof of the theorem can be found in the Supplemental Material.
+\end{thm} The proof of the theorem can be found in the Appendix.

 The results presented above provide a strong link between the task of assisted purity extraction and the geometric entanglement, and can also be seen as an operational interpretation of the geometric entanglement in a thermodynamical setting.
+Furthermore, this relation also holds for infinite dimensional systems.